 Often social media projects can only reach their full potential when the initiative is being driven from above and filtered down as is natural with many processes in larger organisations.
 Therefore, we must start at the top – the CEO. 🔝

-We wanted to highlight Nick Atkin, CEO of Halton Housing Group, who has a fantastic online presence and is active in joining conversations, even running his own Facebook chat #AskNick!
+We wanted to highlight Moira Bayne, Ceo of Housing Options Scotland, who has a fantastic online presence and is active in joining conversations, especially for disabled people, veterans, and older people!

 As mentioned earlier, housing associations are increasingly expanding their new build development work and with that their social media strategy must evolve.